przemek13/patronat/README.md

 ```
 Gradle build tool
-IDE, f.ex.
+alternatively: IDE, f.ex.
 IntelliJ IDEA
 CURL
 ```

 ### Building the application

-In order to build the application, you should create a project in your IDE, using Gradle and this repository source code.
+In order to build the application easily please install Gradle.

 ```
-Using IntelliJ IDEA:

-1. Open: File -> New -> Project from Version Control -> Git.
-2. Clone this repository URL.
-3. Import Gradle Project.
-4. Choose: Use default gradle wrapper (and Use auto-import).
+In the command line shell:
+1. Go to the directory with "gradlew" file.
+2. Insert: ./gradlew -v
+3. Insert: ./gradlew build

 The Project should have built automatically.
 ```